-I see web and mobile development technologies on a crazy race to improve their performance each and every year.
+I see web and mobile development technologies in a crazy race to improve their performance each and every year.

 Obviously, that’s great news.
-Development is becoming faster and easier to execute, cheaper to implement, more user-friendly with less effort, and so on.
-There is no word we live in great times, when implementing a business idea never been easier and technology is opening the doors of imagination wider than ever before.
+App development is becoming faster and easier to execute, cheaper to implement, more user-friendly with less effort, and so on.
+We live in great times – implementing a business idea has never been easier and technology is opening the doors of imagination wider than ever before.

 What is React Native?

-RN is a perfect technology to save on development costs, yet still having truly native performance and user-experience flexibility.
+React Native is a perfect technology to save on development costs, yet still have truly native performance and user-experience flexibility.

-It has a number of great advantages, many awesome “ready-to-go” templates, the army of dedicated contributors, and nations of fans.
+It has a number of great advantages, many awesome “ready-to-go” templates, an army of dedicated contributors, and a crowd of fans.

-Not to mention world leaders as a core users:
+Not to mention world leaders as core users:

-Although, like any other platform, it has its pros and cons and shouldn’t be used to execute absolutely every single project there is (yet, many think so).
-We can see more and more (even native) developers choosing React Native as their core mobile development technology.
+Although, like any other platform, it has its benefits and limitations and shouldn’t be used to execute absolutely every single project there is.
+However, we can see more and more developers and native developers choosing React Native as their core mobile development technology.

 But it’s not the choice of developers only.

-Thanks to many business advantages (great performance, low production and maintenance cost, more below…) it’s not a surprise that many biggest players on the market are choosing React Native as well.
+Thanks to many business advantages (great performance, low production and maintenance cost, and more), it’s not a surprise that many biggest players on the market are choosing React Native as well.

 So what makes it so special for both businesses and developers?